trufflesuite/ganache/UPGRADE-GUIDE.md

 Currently the eviction mechanism is not tunable, but we plan on exposing options to change the behavior in the near future.

-Note: currently, the number of queued transactions does not have an upper bound and you can continue adding new transactions until your process runs out of memory and crashes.
+NOTE: currently, the number of queued transactions does not have an upper bound and you can continue adding new transactions until your process runs out of memory and crashes.
 We consider this a memory leak and a bug.
 Expect this unbounded behavior to change in a patch-level release in the future.

-Note 2: if you use the persisted DB option: we have never stored unexecuted transactions to disk and do not plan to do so.
+NOTE: if you use the persisted DB option: we have never stored unexecuted transactions to disk and do not plan to do so.
 The same is true of these queued transactions.